-Sintu Ndzube is a female saxophonist who studies music performance and education.
-Sintu studied music throughout her school years and graduated with a Bachelor of Music degree from the University of Pretoria in 2012.
-She has since concentrated on her profession as a performer, appearing at corporate occasions, weddings, parties, churches, lounges and restaurants, as well as exposing herself to numerous platforms in the performing sector.
+Sintu Ndzube is a female saxophone player majoring in music performance and education.
+Sintu studied music throughout her school career and obtained her Bachelor of Music Degree at the University of Pretoria in the year 2012.
+Since then, she has been focusing mainly on her career as a performer, playing in corporate functions, weddings, parties, church, lounges, restaurants and exposing herself to various platforms in the performance field.

-Sintu's work includes studio recordings, live performances, and musical theatre.
-She has collaborated with Africa Umoja and One Square Mile in musical theatre.
-She has performed solo as well as in ensembles such as horn sections in bands and brass bands.
+Sintu does studio recordings, live performances as well as musical theatre.
+In musical Theatre, she has worked with Africa Umoja and One Square Mile.
+She has performed solo and also in ensemble work such as horn sections in bands as well as playing in brass bands.

-She has had the honour of working alongside well-known musicians such as Jeff Maluleke, Dorothy Masuka, Abigail Khubeka, Tu Nokwe, Sliq Angel, Blondie Makhene, African Spear, and MXO as a performer.
-She is open to playing a variety of musical forms such as jazz, pop, dance music, classical music, and so on.
+As a performer she has had the privilege of working with well-known artists such as Jeff Maluleke, Dorothy Masuka, Abigail Khubeka, Tu Nokwe, Sliq Angel, Blondie Makhene, African Spear and MXO.
+She opens herself to playing various styles of music such as jazz, pop, dance music, classical music etc.

-She was exposed to these numerous types of music via playing with various bands and performers.With extensive international stage experience in nations such as Peru, Sri Lanka, and Qatar (Doha).
-Sintu had the honour of being the saxophonist for the cast of Africa Umoja on a tour in the United States in 2018.
-The performances were place in Washington, D.C., Miami, New Orleans, Baltimore, Atlanta, and Houston (Texas).
-The experience taught her a lot about diverse audiences and their cultures, as well as how to conduct oneself as a performer in a variety of scenarios and settings.
+Having exposed herself to these various styles of music through playing with different bands and artists.With a wealth of experience as a performer on international stages in countries such as Peru, Sri Lanka and Qatar (Doha).
+In the year 2018, Sintu was privileged to have been the saxophonist for the cast of Africa Umoja on a tour in the USA.
+The shows were performed in Washington D.C, Miami, New Orleans, Baltimore, Atlanta, and Houston (Texas).
+The experience has taught her a lot about the different audiences and their cultures and has taught her how to handle herself as a performer when exposed to different situations and settings.